adetaylor/codeclub-python/setup/python-and-eclipse-setup-guide.md

 General
 -------

-You need to install
+You need to install:

 * Python 2.7
 * PyGame 1.9
-* Pyro 4
+* Pyro 4 (not needed for the first few exercises)
 * Eclipse
   * Within Eclipse, egit and PyDev